develop-me/bootcamp--week-03--programming-fundamentals/scripts/01/01/script.md

 ## Intro

 - Introduce yourself
+- Any admin stuff (e.g. finishing early for childcare)
 - What is programming?
+    - Giving computers instructions
+    - Programming is a skill that takes a lot of practice to get good at, but everyone can do it
 - Ice breaker
     - Anyone done any before?
-- Programming is a skill that takes a lot of practice to get good at, but everyone can do it
 - A lot of material to cover in one day